Date(s) - 09/12/2019

 Central Washington University

-This workshop will cover skills and information to help you manage your water system successfully now and into the future.
-Topics include:
+This workshop covered skills and information to help you manage your water system successfully now and into the future.
+Topics included:

 - Have the right people to run your system

 - Ensure you get the longest life out of your infrastructure and have a plan to replace it